 PQoL is a complex and subjective concept, which attempts to evaluate the well-being of individuals.
 PQoL has been incorporated and adapted to modern medicine to provide an analysis tool capable of quantifying health and illness.
-The term Health-Related Quality of Life (HRQoL) was born from this incorporation, its accurate definition being: 'the subjective individual perception of one's physical state (organic function), emotional state (mental and psychical state), and social state (capacity to create and maintain normal relationships with nily Our work concerned the quality of life of patients with HHT. s (1).
-We analysed the influence of epistaxis on relationships and psychosocial quality of life (PQoL) in HHT patients.
+The term Health-Related Quality of Life (HRQoL) was born from this incorporation, its accurate definition being: 'the subjective individual perception of one's physical state (organic function), emotional state (mental and psychical state), and social state (capacity to create and maintain normal relationships with others), after having taken into account the effect of illness (symptoms) and of its treatment (sequelae, handicap)(3).